yashasviyadav1/DSA/Intro to Intelligent Systems/Unit_1-4.md

 To understand Backprop, you must mention **Gradient Descent.**

+Gradient Descent is an iterative optimization algorithm used to minimize a Cost Function.
+It works by calculating the gradient (slope) of the error surface and updating the model parameters (weights) in the opposite direction to reach the Global Minima.

 Imagine you are standing on top of a mountain (High Error) blindfolded, and you want to get to the bottom of the valley (Zero Error).

 - You feel the slope of the ground under your feet (The Gradient).